tari-labs/tari-university/nft-landscape-1/PITCHME.md

 ## Function of NFTs

-Non-fungible tokens create digital scarcity that can be verified without the need for a centralising organisation of confirm authenticity.
+Non-fungible tokens create digital scarcity that can be verified without the need for a centralised organisation to confirm authenticity.

 *Blockchain technology is significant because it enables a decentralised way to maintain distinct, digitally scarce items*